-Healthcare operations, such as care coordination, is the purview of the core collaborators in the LTC Data Cooperative.
-Under the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA), the LTC Data Cooperative also supports academic research, as long as researchers meet all necessary requirements for data use.
+Healthcare operations, such as care coordination, is the purview of the core collaborators in the LTC DATA COOPERATIVE.
+However, under the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA) the cooperative may support third-party research, as long as researchers meet all necessary requirements for data use.